MelanieCrissey/old-melaniecrissey.com/source/blog/hello-slingput.markdown

 tags:
 ---

 My closest friends know that I'm the worst at keeping secrets.
-I've been quietly working on something new, and I'm delighted to tell you more about it today.
+I've been quietly working on something new with a talent crew of folks, and I'm delighted to tell you more about it today.

 Y'all, meet [Slingput](http://www.slingput.com/).